bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 If you want to read up on the difference between these test types, take a look at [Firebase's documentation](https://firebase.google.com/docs/test-lab/android/overview).

+There is a small difference between configuring your workflow for `robo` and `instrumentation` tests, so let's see them separately!

 ### Running robo tests

 1. Open the primary workflow of your build in `Workflow Editor`.